Hands-on Gear Review

 Manufacturer: Metolius Climbing

 I still keep a set or two of Aliens because they get in some placements better.
-But overall Metolius Offset Master Cams feel more bomber and are much more durable (although the jury is still out on the Kevlar cables).
+But overall Metolius Offset Master Cams feel more bomber and are much more durable.
 Best of all, they are affordable and relatively easy to find (not always the case with Aliens).
 While the Black Diamond Camalot C3 is also great for tiny placements, it is not nearly as good for flared placements as either the Offset Master Cam or Hybrid Alien.

 Here is a good forum conversation about the Offset Master Cam